GoogleChrome/developer.chrome.com/site/en/docs/apps/app_codelab_webview/index.md

 sites with all the formatting, images, and behavior of the original site.
 For these and other usages, Chrome Apps have a custom HTML tag called [webview][5].

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/8Au5I2qFyIOANWUbmh70.png", alt="The Todo app using a webview", height="524", width="737" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/8Au5I2qFyIOANWUbmh70.png", alt="The Todo app using a webview", height="524", width="737" %}

 {% Aside %}